peyerate/clean.code.development/README.md

 # clean.code.development
-This repository is for a ccd example

-- First commit
+This is an implementation of the well known game connect four